bitdivine/jline/bin/csv.md

 Convert JSON lines to CSV.

-This uses the keys of the first line as the column headings.
+When reading from stdin, this uses the keys of the first line as the column headings.

+When the input file is given as an argument it is scanned twice, once to collect all the keys and a second time to emit the data.

 ## Command line: